tokamak-network/zvm/README.md

 * *operators* array does the operators needed to be evalueated.
     > Each operator maps to one unsigned integer since Circom does not support string data type.
 For example, + is equal to 0, - is 1, * is 2 and / is 3.

-These arrays are assumed as stacks, so the element on the far right start to be evaluated first.
+These arrays are assumed as stacks, so the element on the far right starts to be evaluated first.
-For example, *input.json* describes *8 * 7 * 6 * 5 / 4*.
+For example, *input.json* describes *(8 + 7 + 6 + 5) / 4*.

 ```
 $ ./zk-vm.sh debug stack-calculator input.json